|Period||Kit manufacturer||Shirt sponsor|

 |2007–present||New Holland FIAT Group|

 Alasan kenapa cowok nakal sering berhasil mencuri hati cewek - Cewek memang makhluk yang cukup rumit untuk dimengerti.
 Termasuk pilihan tambatan hati cewek pada cowok.
-Banyak cewek yang mendambakan cowok selayaknya pan...11 months ago
+Banyak cewek yang mendambakan cowok selayaknya pan...1 year ago

 Tuesday, March 3, 2009